ccz181078/Coq-BB5/README.md

 ## Usage

-Assuming that you have [installed Coq](https://github.com/coq/coq/blob/master/INSTALL.md):
+Assuming that you have [installed Coq](https://github.com/coq/coq/blob/master/INSTALL.md), the following command will compile the proof of `BB(5) = 47,176,870` (see `CoqBB5/README.md` for compiling the other results):

 ```
 cd BusyCoq && make -j 13 && cd ../CoqBB5 && make -j 13